aws-samples/multimodal-rag-on-slide-decks/Blog4-PDF-TitanEmbeddings/README.md

 An example of a prompt that is used to get entities from an Image using _Claude 3 Sonnet_:

 ```
-entity_extraction_prompt: str = """
-Please provide a detailed description of the entities present in the image.
+Human: Please provide a detailed description of the entities present in the image.
 Entities, are specific pieces of information or objects within a text that carry particular significance.
 These can be real-world entities like names of people, places, organizations, or dates.
 Refer to the types of entities: Named entities: These include names of people, organizations, locations, and dates.
 You can have specific identifiers within this, such as person names or person occupations.

 Custom entities: These are entities specific to a particular application or domain, such as product names, medical terms, or technical jargon.